sansbacher/docs/git/README.md

 `git checkout master`
 `git merge dev`
 `git log --oneline`
-_Possibly_ deal with any merge conflicts, but if everything looks good push your code to the remote repo:
+_Possibly_ deal with any merge conflicts (remember to commit), but if everything looks good push your code to the remote repo:
 `git pull --rebase && git push`
 _And Deploy_ your code or application.